Andy Santerre: Busch Series and Craftsman Truck Series career

 Santerre, after numerous wins in the Busch North Series, moved South in 1998, where he would win Rookie of the Year with Innovative Motorsports.
 However, despite the award, it was still a tough season.
-Santerre's best finishes were a 4th at Gateway and a 10th at Richmond.
+Santerre's best finishes were a 4th at Gateway and a tenth at Richmond.
 He had a pole at Richmond and finished 20th in overall points, despite missing two races.

-Santerre began 1999 with a broken leg at Daytona, and was not able to return to the #47 Chevy for 16 races, returning with a 30th at the Glen.
+Santerre began 1999 with a broken leg at Daytona, and was not able to return to the No. 47 Chevy for 16 races, returning with a 30th at the Glen.
 Yet, just three races later, Santerre took control late in the race at Pikes Peak.
 Leading seventeen laps, earned his first career victory.
 Despite this, Santerre was released four races later.

-Santerre ran seventeen races in 2000, sharing a ride Kenny Wallace in the #25 Lance Snacks Chevy for Team Rensi Motorsports.
+Santerre ran seventeen races in 2000, sharing a ride Kenny Wallace in the No. 25 Lance Snacks Chevy for Team Rensi Motorsports.
 His best finish was at Pikes Peak, where he had a third-place finish.
-He also tallied on three other top-10s.
-Also in 2000 Santerre made his only career Craftsman Truck Series start.
-Driving the #57 Whelen Ford, Santerre made the 2000 Watkins Glen race.
+He also tallied on three other top-tens.
+Also in 2000, Santerre made his only career Craftsman Truck Series start.
+Driving the No. 57 Whelen Ford, Santerre made the 2000 Watkins Glen race.
 Once again, Santerre made a good debut.
 He started 21st, ran on the lead lap and finished 16th.

 In 2001, Santerre ran 13 races for three teams.
-Running for the #01 EJP team, #11 Channellock team and the #31 Whelen team.
-For the third straight year, the #11 Chevy at Pikes Peak recorded Santerre's best finish of the year of 13th place.
+Running for the No. 01 EJP team, the No. 11 Channellock team and the No. 31 Whelen team.
+For the third straight year, the No. 11 Chevy at Pikes Peak recorded Santerre's best finish of the year of 13th place.
 Overall, Santerre had four top-20 finishes.